miughetta/dig333-devlog/README.md

 10.10.
 Changing the Color of an RGB LED <br>
 10.11.
 Using an Analog Meter as a Display <br>
 - Do this in class <br>

+This chapter taught us mostlky about GPIO and its application with the raspberry pi. <br>